inkVerb/VIP/501/Lesson-12.md

   - "Machine side" (server & local device, not browser)
   - In theory, an RSS/XML feed comes ***raw*** from the server and is then either:
     - Shown unaltered within a browser OR
-    - Interpreted by another app on a desktop, mobile, or server
+    - Interpreted by another app on a desktop, mobile, or server machine
   - Because XML isn't SQL
     - Query/parsing is optional, but not necessary
     - It is NOT secure; all information is public
-    - Illustration: XML is a grocery list on the wall, SQL is your credit card spending history
+    - Illustration: XML is a grocery list on the wall, SQL is a bank statement

 #### A. Basic Structure